code16/sharp/docs/how-to-transform-data.md

 ## The `transform()` function

-In an Entity List or an Entoty Form, you can use the `transform()` function which will:
+In an Entity List or an Entity Form, you can use the `transform()` function which will:

 - apply all custom transformers on your list (see below),
 - transform the given model(s) into an array, handling pagination if a `LengthAwarePaginator` is provided.